 Taking it further:

 The documentation on Github goes in depth, showing how to create your own rulesets.
-In essence, you go to the options menu for the extension in your browser, click edit, then type in “example.com” “type” “allow/block”, like shown in the picture.
+Go to the options menu for the extension in your browser, click edit, then type in “example.com” “type” “allow/block”, like shown in the picture.
 Or just copy paste the sample rules provided in the link, your call.
 Adding exceptions graphically like I explained earlier is the equivalent of doing this.

 There are “known bad domains” where less than reputable denizens of the web reside, or rather, where malware has been packaged into some trap.
 Thankfully there are people who document this kind of stuff and maintain lists of these bad domains.
 Also in the options menu, is the hosts file, which contains several of these lists and automatically blocks any request sent there (on purpose or accident).

 When you load a webpage, you automatically submit some identifying information like browser type/version and operating system.
 Some people could care less, but the fact of the matter is that these small pieces of information can be combined with other small pieces to reliably identify who you are.
 The developer cited this publication.
 It is off by default, but can be enabled with one click.
 It works by giving shuffled common browser and operating system information in place of your real information.
 Be careful though, while your privacy and security are certainly important, not all websites are run by bad guys.
 User information and advertisements are crucial for analyzing traffic and providing revenue to fund the servers, so consider toggling off your incognito practices when visiting websites you support and trust.